thellimist/bitses/_analyses/cardano-esqarrouth.md

 - Roadmap in their web page shows incredible openness with percentage completeness.
 - The team creates and publishes pioneering research moving the who field forward.

-# Pros
+Pros

 - Created the first peer reviewed mathmatically proven PoS on large scale called Ouroboros.
 - Uses purely functional Haskell, this makes code harder to write but very bug free, ideal for blockchains.
 Seriously this choice alone makes the protocol 10x safer.
 But a few times harder.
 - Has the strongest team in any blockchain project.
 - Will implement popular programming languages so it is expected to have more potential developers making dApps.
+- Can possibly kill Ethereum and take its place.

-# Cons
+Cons

 - Trying to dethrone the market leader Ethereum.
 Hard to achieve network effects.

-# Conclusion

-- Can possibly kill Ethereum and take its place.